bendourthe/artificial-intelligence/deep-learning/large-language-models/llama2-jupyter/README.md

 # Llama-2 Local Inference in Jupyter Notebook

-This notebook enables you to harness the power of the Llama-2 language model, boasting an impressive 7 billion parameters, for text generation tasks.
+This notebook enables you to harness the power of the Llama-2 large language model, boasting an impressive 7 billion parameters, for text generation tasks.
 With this tool, you can define custom prompts and run Llama-2 locally on your own GPU, ensuring both privacy and control over your data.

 ## Features: